ewinnington/ewinnington.github.io/input/posts/2025-predictions.md

 - One company will announce an AI diagnostics companion for health - that is certified as a support tool for doctors.

 ### AI in War

-A-  semi-autonomous multi-agent AI will be used to control a tactical engagement in Ukraine.
+- A semi-autonomous multi-agent AI will be used to control a tactical engagement in Ukraine.
 This has nearly happened due to the engagement of the first robot brigade ([dec 2024 : Ukraine’s All-Robot Assault Force Just Won Its First Battle](https://www.forbes.com/sites/davidaxe/2024/12/21/ukraines-first-all-robot-assault-force-just-won-its-first-battle/) ) - but without AI - using tele-operation.
 I think AI will be used at more levels than just terminal guidance of the FPV drones.

 ### AGI